The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

-To derive the transit spectrum, we binned the 1-D spectra from each exposure between the steep edges of the grism response curve (1.1--1.6\,$\mu$m), deriving a flux time-series for each spectral bin.
+We binned the 1-D spectra from each exposure in the region covered by the grism response curve (1.1--1.6\,$\mu$m) to compute spectral-photometric time-series for each spectral bin.
 We tested several bin widths since the long scan observations (close to 300 rows) are more at risk of wavelength blending \citep{tsiaras2016}, which will effect larger bins less than smaller ones.
 We find no difference as a function of bin width (see Figure~\ref{fig:l98c_spectrum}), and we choose 6-pixel-wide (0.0279 $\mu$m) bins to maximize resolution without drowning the signal in noise.
 The spectrum is given in Table~\ref{tab:l98_spec}, and the spectral light curves are shown in Figure~\ref{fig:l98c_spectral}.